hangg7/soar/README.md

     </details>

-## Download preprocessed demo data
+5. **(Optional) Download preprocessed demo data.**
-You can quickly start trying out SOAR with a preprocessed demo sequence including the pre-trained checkpoint.
-This can be downloaded from [Google drive](https://drive.google.com/drive/u/1/folders/todo) which is originally a video clip provided by [Pexel](https://github.com/todo).
+You can quickly start trying out SOAR with some preprocessed demo sequences including the pre-trained checkpoint.
+They can be downloaded from [Google drive](https://drive.google.com/drive/u/1/folders/todo) which are originally video clips from [Pexel](https://www.pexels.com/).
 Put this preprocessed demo data under the folder `data/custom` and put the folder `checkpoints` under `xxx`.

 ## Training
 <!-- Before training, make sure that the `metaninfo` in the data config file `/code/confs/dataset/video.yaml` does match the expected training video.
 You can also continue the training by changing the flag `is_continue` in the model config file `code/confs/model/model_w_bg`.
 And then run: -->
 ```
-ln -sf $(pwd)/soar/threestudio-soar $(pwd)/submodules/threestudio/custom/
 bash ./scripts/run_${video}.sh
 ```
 where `${video}` is the name of the video you want to train on.
 The training script will train the model, and save the checkpoints in the `outputs` folder.
 The training usually takes around 30 minutes on a NVIDIA RTX A5000.
 The validation results can be found at `outputs/`.

-The training usually takes around 30 minutes on a NVIDIA RTX A5000.
-The validation results can be found at `outputs/`.
 ## Testing
-Run the following command to obtain the final outputs.
-By default, this loads the latest checkpoint.
+Run the following command to obtain the novel view rendering results.
 ```
-python render.py
+python soar/threestudio-soar/test/render_rot.py --seq_name ${video} --ckpt_path ${ckpt_path}
 ```
+where `${video}` is the name of the video you want to test on, and `${ckpt_path}` is the path to the checkpoint you want to test on.
+The results will be saved in the `outputs/test/${video}` folder.

 ## Play on custom video
 1. **Install OpenPose and SMPLify-X.**

     Follow the instructions at [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) and [SMPLify-X](https://github.com/caizhongang/SMPLer-X) to install the required dependencies.

-2. **Setup OPENAI API.**

-    You need to setup the OpenAI API to use the VQGAN model.
-Follow the instructions at [OpenAI API](https://beta.openai.com/docs/developer-quickstart/).

 2. **Preprocess custom videos.**